OpenBfS/UncertRadio/docs/doc_files/content/intro.rst

     quantity and of the **uncertainty budget**; consideration of covariances/correlations between input
     quantities is possible; calculation of the
-    :ref:`best estimates and confidence limits based on a Bayesian method <best estimates confidence limits>` characterizing the value and standard uncertainty of the output quantity.
+    :ref:`best estimates and confidence limits based on a Bayesian method
+    <best estimates and confidence limits>`
+    characterizing the value and standard uncertainty of the output quantity.

 12. Iterative numerical calculation of